About the New Forest

 The Crown lands of the New Forest are divided between timber-growing inclosures and open forest comprising heath, lawn and ancient woodland.

-To find out more about the work of the Forestry Commission in the New Forest, please visit their website: www.forestry.gov.uk/newforest
+To find out more about the work of the Forestry Commission in the New Forest, please visit their website: link to www.forestry.gov.uk/newforest

 The Verderers of the New Forest

-Further information on the Verderers of the New Forest can be found on their website: www.verderers.org.uk
+Further information on the Verderers of the New Forest can be found on their website: link to www.verderers.org.uk

 New Forest Commoners' Defence Association